BETA: The Impact Mapping Method

 1. Describe the context of your design

 When you have designed a concept, it is essential to try to predict and understand the impact your design will have on nature, communities around the world and the economy.
-Before you start creating a prototype and map the impact, Describe the context in which your design will be lining it, how it is made/produced, how somebody will use it and what the end-of-life of the design looks like.
+Before you start creating a prototype and map the impact, Describe the context in which your design will be living, how it is made/produced, how somebody will use it and what the end-of-life of the design looks like.
 Write a compelling story about your design.

 2. Make a prototype of your design